muhammetyasinarli/DomainDrivenDesign/README.md

   - The CosmosClient from the Azure Cosmos DB SDK is thread-safe and manages its own connection pool.
 - Scoped
   - DbContext is not thread-safe and should be created per request or per operation.
 (AddDbContext, AddNpgsqlDbContext ,AddSqlServerDbContext, etc.)  DbContext in Entity Framework Core follows the Unit of Work pattern.
 Scoped lifetime ensures proper management of entity state, transactions, and database connections within the lifecycle of a unit of work (e.g., HTTP request).
-  - Repository, I prefer to use scoped repositoryc with EF Core
+  - Repository, I prefer to use scoped repository classes with EF Core.
   - AddMediatR,  scope is the recommended and default lifetime of MediatR.
 In a typical web application, this ensures that all dependencies required by MediatR handlers (e.g., database contexts or services) also respect the scope of the request and are disposed of after the request is completed.

 - Transient
   - Dapper, Since Dapper does not track entities or manage complex transactions (like EF Core), there’s no need to maintain the connection for the entire request scope as you would with DbContext.
-  - Repository, I prefer to use transient repositoryc with Dapper
+  - Repository, I prefer to use transient repository classes with Dapper
   - In .NET Core, the lifetime of AddHttpClient is Transient by default.
 However, it is typically used in conjunction with IHttpClientFactory, which manages the lifecycle of HttpClient.

+**Dependency Injection Problems**
+- Circular References;  When two or more services depend on each other directly or indirectly, creating a cycle that the DI container cannot resolve.
+For the solution, refactor the design to break the circular dependencies.
+- Scope Issues; Improper handling of service lifetimes (e.g., mistakenly using Singleton for services that should be scoped or transient) can cause memory leaks or excessive memory usage.
+Singleton services are not disposed of until the application ends (or the host is disposed), which means that the Transient service reference held by the Singleton will also never be disposed of as long as the Singleton is alive.
+This can lead to a memory leaks.